TREATING YOUR PAIN

 However, we now know that injury-warning pain signals can increase or decrease based on specific situations.
 For example, if you sprain your ankle while trying to get out of a burning building, you may not be aware of your injury until you are safe, because the warning signals are overridden for a more important reason: survival.
 Science has shown that this decision to rank the importance of warning signals occurs in the brain, which has led to the conclusion that the sensation of pain is triggered by, and occurs in, the brain.

-Pain and Opioids - what proper ORS physical therapy treatment can do to help heal without meds
+What proper ORS physical therapy treatment can do to help heal without medications

 The misuse of opioids has become a public health emergency in the United States and beyond.
 The origins of the current crisis date back to the late 1990s, when the medical community had no evidence of the addictive properties of opioid-based pain-relief medications.
 As medical providers began to prescribe opioids more frequently, because they successfully eased pain in many patients, evidence of addiction began to surface.